Thank you! We’ve received your message and will contact you soon.

 The Most Common Bid Shading Methods

-Estimation of the optimal price may be created by using different techniques.
+Estimation of the optimal price can be done using various techniques.
 Here are some standard methods.

 bid shading methods